mrazekales/arch-conf/README.md

-# My personal notes and guides for installing a configuring Arch Linux
+# My personal notes and guides for installing and configuring Arch Linux